Amanda France MBACP ( Accred.)

-You may be reading my profile as you are experiencing feelings of being overwhelmed and looking for help to try to address issues that are preventing you from living life to the fullest extent.
+You may be reading my profile as you are experiencing feelings of being overwhelmed and looking for help to try to address issues such as anxiety, relationship issues, depression, feeling sad or family issues that are preventing you from living life to the fullest extent.
 Just by recognising you may need assistance is an enormous step and trying to find the right person to turn to can seem a bewildering choice.
 My aim is to make this process as clear as I can and I will endeavour to make you feel welcome and valued from our first meeting onwards.

-I am a fully qualified therapist and member of the British Association of Counsellors and Psychotherapists.
+I am a fully qualified therapist and an Accredited Member of the British Association of Counsellors and Psychotherapists.
 My university qualifications and professional body membership are vital but this is not the only factor in being an effective therapist.
 I believe that by being able to engage with you as a unique human being and taking a genuine professional interest in you Is essential.

 What you can expect by working with me: